this0is0kuba/travel_agency/README.md

 There is a admin role too which grant you a permision for delete existing trips and add new trips.

 ## Server
 Angular application communicate with server to access all data.
 Server is created using Node.js and is connected to MongoDB which stored all info about users and trips.
+Link to [repo](https://github.com/this0is0kuba/travel_agency_server).

 ## Sample website images